czhd-create/TextMiningwithR/README.md

 27 December 2024 : \
 This repo was created for any one who is learning text mining.
 A good resource to start is "Text Mining with R" (2017-06-08 First Release), but the original R codes had some errors.
-A bsic understanding of, R programming, the tidy approach and use of tidyverse library is required to understand the code.
+A basic understanding of R programming, the tidy approach and use of tidyverse library is required to understand the code.
 I added comments to code which helped in my understanding of text mining.

 You can also find the latest code on the author David's GitHub page (https://github.com/dgrtwo/tidy-text-mining).